 - Eating disorders

-- Substance use disorder that doesn’t require detox
+- Substance use disorders

 - Transitional treatment for patients just released from psychiatric or residential treatment

 Toward this end, we offer traditional therapies like:

 - Individual therapy, where private sessions can allow you to safely and comfortably open up about your rehabilitation challenges.

 - Group therapy, whose group dynamics will allow you to socialize and vocalize your concerns to your peers.

 - Family therapy, where you and your loved ones can begin to mend your relationships and establish aftercare foundations.

 - Art therapy, as a means of therapeutic self-expression to facilitate better emotional recovery.

 - Motivational interviewing, which centers on you and your needs instead of your therapist’s external view.